tom-seddon/acorn_mos_disassembly/docs/MOS3.50.md

 ## ADFS and DFS

-MOS 3.50 DFS (DFS 2.45) and MOS 3.50 ADFS (ADFS 2.03) share code.
-ADFS won't work without DFS; DFS does work to at least some extent without ADFS, but I haven't tested this thoroughly.
+Some of the ADFS 2.03 code lives in the DFS 2.45 ROM, meaning ADFS 2.03 won't work without DFS 2.45 also installed.
 Both need to go in their default banks: DFS in bank 9, ADFS in bank 13.

+DFS 2.45 appears to be self-contained... but I can't promise that!

 ## BASIC and EDIT